ChrisEssery/group-project/Portfolio/UX_Design.md

   <br/><br/>
 </p>

 This demo shows the way the user will navigate through our application, and how they will play the games with other players.
 As you can see, in each of these stages the UI design of our product evolved and developed.
 This development took us from a very crude paper prototype to a clear, intuitive, well thought out UI wireframe, the functionality of which is demonstrated in the above demo.
 It also gave us a visual template for the front end of our product.

-## Understanding user group

-As we showed in the above section on [Evolution of UI Design](#evolution-of-ui-design), one of the methods we used to better understand our user group was questionnaires.
-In particular, we distributed a digital UI prototype to potential users with an online questionnaire.
-This was a very effective way of obtaining clear, unambiguous information from our users regarding the UI of our product.
-Another method we used to improve our understanding of our users was through user stories.
-In what follows, we identify our users and stakeholders before detailing the user and stakeholder stories we used to develop our understanding the group who would eventually be using our product.
+During this process, we had already decided on our users and stakeholders and the UX approach we would take with regards to our end-users.
+First, let's introduce our users and stakeholders.

 ## Identification of users and stakeholders

 When identifying the users and stakeholders, we took the decision to use two end-users and two additional stakeholders to advise us during the development lifecycle.
+For the sake of clarity, our users are the individuals, groups, and organisations who will *use* our product and the stakeholders include any individuals, groups, and organisations that may be *affected* by our platform.

 ```
   1. End-user: member of target group